While driving down I95 South, from New York to Pennsylvania with my husband, he pointed out that the leaves were beginning to change on the trees.

 Goldenrod was traditionally used for respiratory ailments like lung inflammation.

 According to Traditional Chinese Medicine the fall season is connected to our “lung” element.
 It would make perfect sense to use Goldenrod at this time of year to help support the lungs during the fall season.

 Take a look around at your environment.
 Is Goldenrod growing in your area?

 Maybe along the side of the road or in a nearby field or backyard?

 If you live in a city, have you seen it growing in any of the parks or abandoned lots?

 If yes, incorporate this healing herb into your diet at this time of year.

 There’s a great quote by the 14th century physician, botanist and alchemist, Paracelsus.
 His words of wisdom are just as true today as they were centuries ago.

 “The art of healing comes from nature, not from the physician.
 Therefore the physician must start from nature, with an open mind.” – Paracelsus –

 Let’s open our minds and start with nature.
-What is she telling us?

 Have you tried Goldenrod yet?